bparanj/crystal/electronics/book/basics/electronics-history.md

 The history of electronics is a rich and fascinating journey that has transformed the way we live and interact with the world.
-Here’s a brief overview of its key milestones:

 ### Early Foundations
 - **1897**: The discovery of the electron by J.J.
 Thomson marked the beginning of modern electronics.
 This fundamental particle's behavior became the basis for understanding electrical conduction.